Darby Allin: Feud with the Death Riders (2024–2026)

 Allin returned on the May 15 episode of Dynamite, aligning with Bryan Danielson and FTR in their ongoing feud with the Elite.
 He joined Team AEW for the Anarchy in the Arena match at Double or Nothing on May 26, which they lost.
 On July 24 at Blood and Guts, he helped lead Team AEW to victory over the Elite.

 Two days later, Allin won the Royal Rampage battle royal, earning a future AEW World Championship opportunity.
-At All In: London on August 25, he unsuccessfully challenged Jack Perry for the TNT Championship in a coffin match.
+At All In on August 25, he unsuccessfully challenged Jack Perry for the TNT Championship in a coffin match.
 The following month, Jon Moxley challenged him for his earned title shot; the two faced off at Grand Slam, where Moxley defeated Allin.

 At WrestleDream on October 12, Allin defeated Brody King.
 He later attempted to assist Bryan Danielson during an attack by the Blackpool Combat Club, only to be ambushed by Wheeler Yuta.
 In November, he was announced as a participant in the 2024 Continental Classic tournament, finishing with seven points and missing playoff qualification.
 On the December 27 episode of Rampage, he was attacked by the Death Riders (formerly the Blackpool Combat Club) and thrown down a stairwell in an angle designed to again remove him from television as he resumed Everest training.

-On July 12 at All In: Texas, Allin and Danielson returned during the main event, fending off the Death Riders from interfering in the world title match between Moxley and Adam Page.
+On July 12 at All In, Allin and Danielson returned during the main event, fending off the Death Riders from interfering in the world title match between Moxley and Adam Page.
 On August 24 at Forbidden Door, Allin teamed with Hiroshi Tanahashi, Will Ospreay, and the Golden Lovers (Kenny Omega and Kota Ibushi) to defeat the Death Riders, The Young Bucks, and Gabe Kidd in a lights out steel cage match.
-At All Out on September 20, Allin was defeated by Moxley in a coffin match after interference from a returning Pac.
+At All Out on September 20, Allin was defeated by Moxley in a coffin match following interference from a returning Pac.
 At WrestleDream on October 18, Allin finally defeated Moxley in an I Quit match after a surprise interference from Sting.
 On November 12 at Blood & Guts, Allin teamed with Kyle O'Reilly, Mark Briscoe, Orange Cassidy, and Roderick Strong in a Blood and Guts match, where they defeated the Death Riders (Jon Moxley, Claudio Castagnoli, Wheeler Yuta, Daniel Garcia, and Pac).
+At Full Gear on November 22, Allin was defeated by Pac.
+On November 24, Allin was announced as a participant in the 2025 Continental Classic tournament, where he was placed in the Gold League, but was forced to pull out to the tournament due to injury and was replaced by "Jungle" Jack Perry.
+After returning from injury, Allin began feuding with the "hired mercenary" of the Death Riders in Gabe Kidd, which culminated at Worlds End on December 27, where Allin defeated Kidd.
+On January 14, 2026 at Dynamite: Maximum Carnage, Allin defeated Pac in a Full Gear rematch, defeating the only member of the Death Riders he hadn't yet defeated and ending his feud with the stable.